Cllege ID Directors

 Following graduation, Laux remained at R-MC as an assistant coach from 2002-04.
 He helped the Yellow Jackets advance to the ODAC championship game in 2002 while starting seven freshmen.
 R-MC finished the 2003 campaign ranked eighth in the South Region.
 Laux served as interim head coach in the spring of 2004.

 Laux earned a Masters of Environmental Studies from VCU in 2004.
-A native of Lansdowne, Pa., Laux and his wife, Tricia, have a six-year-old daughter, Keira.
+A native of Lansdowne, Pa., Laux and his wife, Tricia, have a seven-year-old daughter, Keira.

 Bryan Waggoner, Director of College ID Camp